Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 - whether the Extension Flags contains the magic value 0x4A17; otherwise the connection is rejected.
-This is a contingency for the case where someone who, in an attempt to extend UDT independently, increases the Version value to 5 and tries to test it against SRT.
+This is a contingency for the case where someone who, in an attempt to extend UDT independently, increases the Version value to 5 and tries to test it against SRT;

 - whether the Encryption Flags contain a non-zero value, which is interpreted as an advertised cipher family and block size.